Is Decaf Coffee a Diuretic? Does Decaffeinated Coffee Dehydrate You?

 Typical caffeine content:

-- Regular coffee: 80–120 mg per cup
+Regular coffee: 80–120 mg per cup

-- Decaf coffee: 2–5 mg per cup
+Decaf coffee: 2–5 mg per cup

 How Is Decaf Coffee Made?

-- Swiss Water Process (chemical-free)
+Swiss Water Process

-- Carbon dioxide process
+Carbon dioxide process

-- Food-grade solvent process (residue removed before roasting)
+Food-grade solvent process

 Is Decaf Coffee a Diuretic?

-No. Decaf coffee is not a diuretic.
+Decaf coffee is not considered a meaningful diuretic for most people.

-- Does not significantly increase urine output
+Does not significantly increase urine output

 It is primarily water and helps maintain hydration when consumed in moderation.